Vincent Egoro

 Contributor

-"Vincent Egoro is the founder of Energy Transition Africa and Head of the Africa Region at Resource Justice Network, where he leads strategy across more than 30 African countries on fossil fuel phase-out, critical minerals governance, and just energy pathways.
-A TED speaker whose work challenges how the world understands Africa's energy transition, he has spent over a decade working at the intersection of policy, advocacy, and on-the-ground institutional reality across the continent.
+"Vincent Egoro is the Founder and Executive Director of Energy Transition Africa — an independent, Africa-led knowledge and human capital institution building the analytical infrastructure and professional capability that Africa's energy transition requires.
+A TED speaker, he has spent over a decade working at the intersection of policy, advocacy, and institutional reality across more than thirty African countries.
 He writes on fossil fuel phase-out, critical minerals governance, energy access, electricity affordability, utility reform, and the human infrastructure that determines whether clean energy systems actually last.
 His work centres on a single conviction: that Africa's energy future must be defined by African knowledge systems, not imported frameworks."

 Latest Articles